 How to Take this Course

-Even if you are not a student at Harvard, you are welcome to “take” this course for free via this OpenCourseWare by working your way through the course’s nine weeks of material.
-If you’d like to submit the course’s six projects for feedback, be sure to create an edX account, if you haven’t already.
+Even if you are not a student at Harvard, you are welcome to “take” this course for free via this OpenCourseWare by working your way through the course’s twelve weeks of material.
+If you’d like to submit the course’s twelve projects for feedback, be sure to create an edX account, if you haven’t already.
 Ask questions along the way via any of the course’s communities!

 - If interested in a verified certificate from edX, enroll at cs50.edx.org/games instead.